subhromitra/Semantic-segmentation/README.md

 # Semantic-segmentation

-Currently it contains just the code ofr building a UNet model
+Currently it contains just the code for building a UNet model